scroll-tech/scroll/contracts/docs/apis/L2ERC721Gateway.md

 event FinalizeDepositERC721(address indexed l1Token, address indexed l2Token, address indexed from, address to, uint256 tokenId)
 ```

-Emitted when the ERC721 NFT is transfered to recipient in layer 2.
+Emitted when the ERC721 NFT is transfered to recipient on layer 2.